Tame topology over definable uniform structures: Examples of Viscerally Ordered and Dp-minimal Theories

-Recall that any dp-minimal theory of a divisible ordered Abelian group is viscerally ordered, so one can of course na\"{i}vely ask whether the converse holds.
+Recall that any dp-minimal theory extending that of divisible ordered Abelian groups is viscerally ordered \cite{S}.
+One can of course na\"{i}vely ask whether the converse holds.
 We show that this is false in a very strong sense.